IITD-COMPUTER-VISION-GROUP/large-scale-sfm/Readme.txt

-Dependency
+Dependencies

-1: Ceres (please use OpenBLAS to build ceres, otherwise it will be very slow), Eigen, Cudaart, jhead, opencv
+1: Ceres (please build ceres with OpenBLAS support, for faster computations), Eigen, Cudaart, jhead, opencv

-2. Provide the necessary path in Makefile under SiftGPU folder.
+2. Provide the necessary paths in Makefile under SiftGPU folder.

+Output Folders:

-3. Create a "Out" folder.
+1. Create a "Out" folder.
 Create "rgb" and "dendogram" folder under "Out" and put the images in jpg in "rgb" folder.

-4. Make the makefile under SiftGPU
+2. Make the makefile under SiftGPU

+Setting Library Paths:

-5. Please keep the libg2o from Optimizer/Thirdparty to LD_LIBRARY_PATH
+1. Please add the libg2o path from Optimizer/Thirdparty to LD_LIBRARY_PATH

-6. Edit config.txt in "matlab_codes" to give absolute path to the SFM directory
+2. Edit config.txt in "matlab_codes" to give absolute path to the lSFM directory

 Please add libraries to "LD_LIBRARY_PATH".
 Examples are: